 Review the following supplemental guidance about concepts, software functionality, and workflows:

-- Read a blog that provides an overview on sharing imagery and raster data, including map tile cache.
+- Read a blog article that provides an overview on sharing imagery and raster data, including map tile caches.

 Esri Community